webix-hub/docs/data/datatable/columns_configuration.md

 });
 ~~~

-Any column group can be shown with the api/ui.datatable_showcolumnbatch.md property that takes column **batch** value as parameter:
+Any column group can be shown with the api/ui.datatable_showcolumnbatch.md method that takes column **batch** value as parameter:

 ~~~js
 //show show id, rank